vladansaracpv/slate/source/includes/_partnerSalesReport.md

 <a id="opIdcreateAnalyticReports-location-list"></a>

-*Partner fetch list of all locations of his merchants with sales summary info*
+*Fetch list of all locations of Partner's Merchants with sales summary info.*

 `GET /api/v1/analytics/reports/location`